AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 ![[Pasted image 20251028125558.png]]

-Choosing the correct bias value(s) requires some tweaking as this will be different for each scene, but most of the time it's simply a matter of slowly incrementing the bias until all the acne is
+Choosing the correct bias value(s) requires some tweaking as this will be different for each scene, but most of the time it's simply a matter of slowly incrementing the bias until all the acne is removed.

+**Peter Panning**

+A disadvantage of using shadow bias is that you're applying an offset to the actual depth of objects.
+As a result, the bias may